Louis de Freycinet

-Louis Claude de Saulces de Freycinet (7 August 1779 – 18 August 1841) was a French Navy officer.
-He circumnavigated the Earth, and in 1811 published the first map to show a full outline of the coastline of Australia.
+Louis Claude de Saulces de Freycinet (/fr/; 7 August 1779 – 18 August 1841) was a French Navy officer.
+Following the 18001803 Baudin expedition to Australia, he published in 1811 the first map to show the full Australian coastline.
+He later circumnavigated the Earth, and was elected to the French Academy of Sciences in 1825.

 Biography

 He was born at Montélimar, Drôme.
-Louis-Claude de Saulces de Freycinet was his full name (many calling him Louis de Freycinet).
+Louis Claude de Saulces de Freycinet was his full name; many called him Louis de Freycinet.
 His mother was Élisabeth-Antoinette-Catherine Armand.
-He had three brothers, Louis-Henri de Saulces de Freycinet, André-Charles de Saulces de Freycinet and the youngest, Frédéric-Casimir de Saulces de Freycinet (father of Charles de Freycinet).
-Louis-Claude was the second oldest.
+He had three brothers, Louis Henri de Saulces de Freycinet (a fellow naval officer after whom Louis named Henri Freycinet Harbour, who was also part of the Baudin expedition), André Charles de Saulces de Freycinet and the youngest, Frédéric Casimir de Saulces de Freycinet (father of Charles de Freycinet).
+Louis Claude was the second oldest.

-In 1793 he joined the French Navy as a midshipman, and took in several engagements against the British.
-In 1800, Freycinet was appointed to an exploration expedition to Southern and South-Western coasts of Australia under Nicolas Baudin, on Naturaliste and Géographe.
-Freycinet's brother, Louis-Henri de Freycinet, was also part of the expedition.
+In 1793 amid the French Revolution he joined the French Navy as a midshipman, and took part in several engagements against the British.
+In 1800, he was appointed to an exploration expedition to southern and south-western coasts of Australia under Nicolas Baudin, on Naturaliste and Géographe.
+Freycinet's brother, Louis Henri de Freycinet, was also part of the expedition.

 Between September 1802 and August 1803, Freycinet captained the schooner Casuarina, surveying the Australian coastline.
 He then transferred to Naturaliste, and returned to France in 1804.
 Matthew Flinders was being held captive by the French on Mauritius, thus many of his discoveries were revisited and unintendedly claimed by François Péron, and new names were given by this expedition.
 In 1824, it was remedied in the second edition of Voyage découvertes aux terres australes.
-In the end, Baudin and Freycinet managed to have their map of the Australian coastline published in 1811, three years before Flinders published his.
+In the end, Freycinet managed to have his map of the Australian coastline published in 1811, three years before Flinders published his.
 An inlet on the coast of Western Australia is called Freycinet Estuary.
 Cape Freycinet between Cape Leeuwin and Cape Naturaliste and the Freycinet Peninsula with Freycinet National Park in Tasmania also bear the explorer's name.

 Depiction of Freycinet's exploration to the Southern territories.

 In 1805, he returned to Paris, and was entrusted by the government with the work of preparing the maps and plans of the expedition.
 He also completed the narrative, and the whole work appeared under the title of Voyage de découvertes aux terres australes (Paris, 1807–1816).

-The plant genus Freycinetia (Pandanaceae) was named in his honor, as was the Hawaiian native tree/shrub Santalum freycinetianum.
+The plant genus Freycinetia (Pandanaceae) was named in his honour, as was the Hawaiian native tree/shrub Santalum freycinetianum.